Cloud Testing Services: 2026 Security & Compliance Guide for HIPAA, GDPR, SOC 2, PCI-DSS

 Client results demonstrate the impact of Vervali's compliance-first testing approach.
 Emaratech, a leading technology solutions provider in Dubai, achieved 70% to 80% increased test coverage through Vervali's security testing solutions.
 A healthcare organization reduced HIPAA audit preparation time by 70% using Vervali's pre-built compliance frameworks.
 A cloud-native SaaS company achieved 90% reduced cloud data exposure risks through Vervali's encryption and IAM implementation testing.
 An API-first company saw an 80% improved detection rate after introducing Vervali's automated API security scanning.

 Vervali's global yet local presence across India, the UAE, and the United States provides a significant competitive advantage for organizations navigating multi-market compliance requirements.
-Whether your cloud applications must comply with India's DPDP Act (full compliance deadline May 2027), the UAE's PDPL (Federal Decree Law No. 45), or US HIPAA and PCI-DSS mandates, Vervali's teams bring region-specific regulatory expertise combined with standardized testing methodologies.
+Whether your cloud applications must comply with India's DPDP Act (full compliance deadline May 2027), the UAE's PDPL (Federal Decree Law No. 45) and ADHICS v2.0 healthcare overlay, or US HIPAA and PCI-DSS mandates, Vervali's teams bring region-specific regulatory expertise combined with standardized testing methodologies.

 As Emaratech noted: "Vervali Systems Pvt Ltd's work has increased test coverage by 70% to 80%, shortened regression testing cycles, and improved overall product quality."